COMMUNITY FIRST, CLIMATE FIRST

 Partner with the earth instead of dominating it.

-Prioritize the most vulnerable people, species, and places.
+Prioritize the most vulnerable people, species, and places to benefit everyone.

 Use the prevention of climate change as the North Star for decision-making.